cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

 #### Example Code

 This blog post will focus on how to use the `fresh-testing-library`.
-With that in mind, I have created example code in several places in addition to the code snippets shown below:
+With that in mind, I have created example code in several places in addition to the code snippets shown below.
+They are:
-- THe repo for this blog: https://github.com/cdoremus/deno-blog/tree/fresh-testing-lib/tests
+- The repo for this blog: https://github.com/cdoremus/deno-blog/tree/fresh-testing-lib/tests
 - The repo for the blog post I did on using signals with Fresh: https://github.com/cdoremus/fresh-todo-signals/tree/main/tests
 - The component gallery in the Fresh repo: https://github.com/cdoremus/fresh/tree/fresh-testing-lib/tests/www/components/gallery